trustoverip/tswg-acdc-specification/spec/spec.md

 ### Version string field

-The version string, `v`, field MUST be the first field in any top-level field map of any ACDC.
-It provides a regular expression target for determining a serialized field map's serialization format and size (character count) that constitutes an ACDC field map (message body).
-A stream parser may use the version string to extract and deserialize (deterministically) any serialized stream of ACDC fields maps in a set of ACDC field maps.
+The version string, `v` field MUST be the first field in any top-level field map of any ACDC.
+It provides a regular expression target for determining a serialized field map's serialization format and size (character count) constituting an ACDC field map (message body).
+A stream parser may use the version string to extract and deserialize (deterministically) any serialized stream of ACDC field maps in a set of ACDC field maps.
 Each field map in a stream may use a different serialization type.

 The format of the version string is `ACDCVVVKKKKBBBB_`.
 It is 16 characters in length and is divided into five parts: protocol, version, serialization kind, serialization length, and terminator.
 The first four characters, `ACDC` indicate the protocol.
 The CESR encoding standard supports multiple protocols, `ACDC` being one of them.
 The next three characters, `VVV`, provide in Base64 notation the major and minor version numbers of the version of the ACDC protocol specification.
 The first `V` character provides the major version number, and the final two `VV` characters provide the minor version number.
 For example, `CAA` indicates major version 2 and minor version 00 or in dotted-decimal notation, i.e., `2.00`.
 Likewise, `CAQ` indicates major version 2 and minor version decimal 16 or in dotted-decimal notation `1.16`.
 The version part supports up to 64 major versions with  4096 minor versions per major version.
 The next four characters, `KKKK` indicate the serialization kind in uppercase.
 The four supported serialization kinds are `JSON`, `CBOR`, `MGPK`, and `CESR` for the JSON, CBOR, MessagePack, and CESR serialization standards, respectively [[spec: RFC4627]] [[spec: RFC4627]] [[ref: CBOR]] [[ref: RFC8949]] [[ref: MGPK]] [[ref: CESR]].
 The next six characters provide in Base64  notation the total length of the serialization, inclusive of the version string and any prefixed characters or bytes.
 This length is the total number of characters in the serialization of the ACDC field map.
 The maximum length of a given ACDC field map serialization is thereby constrained to be *2<sup>24</sup> = 16,777,216* characters in length.
 The final character `_` is the version string terminator.
 This enables later versions of ACDC to change the total version string size and thereby enable versioned changes to the composition of the fields in the version string while preserving deterministic regular expression extractability of the version string.